| Where

 poem De rerum natura reflected upon the

 development of lively and lifeless nature.
+During the

 Enlightenment, the Euro-Christianity-centered